100% FERMÍN, 100% IBERICO

 The dehesa, unique ecosystem of the Iberian Peninsula

-The Dehesa is a mediterranean forest full of oak trees, herbs and leguminous plants, the perfect habitat for the iberico pig.
-This forest, found only in Spain, is the iberico pork paradise.
+The Dehesa is a Mediterranean forest consisting of Holm Oaks, and Cork and Olive trees, the perfect habitat for Iberico pigs.
+This ecosystem, found only in Spain, is the Iberico pig paradise.